unlock-protocol/docs/docs/tools/rpc-provider.md

 ---
-sidebar_position: 3
+sidebar_position: 5
 description: >-
   Unlock Labs offers RPC providerd for development purposes.
 ---

-# Unlock RPC Provider
+# RPC Providers

 For development purposes, Unlock Labs offers a set of RPC providers that you can use, for each of the networks that we support.
 These RPC providers are all using the same syntax: `https://rpc.unlock-protocol.com/<chainId>` where `chainId` is the id of the network you want to use (`1` is for Ethereum mainnet... etc).